sampoves/parking-in-helsinki-region/README.md

 This is a Leaflet based web map survey used to acquire user responses in form of areas (in Leaflet terms, polygons).
 The project was created for a master's thesis in the field of geoinformatics for the University of Helsinki.
 In this survey users respond a few questions about their usual parking habits in Helsinki Capital Region.

+**This survey application may be viewed at https://parking-survey.socialsawblade.fi**.

 ## Contents

 * [About](#about)